 First, all this means that higher education remains a buyer’s market.
 While there are a few dozen universities that reject more applicants than they admit, the overall college acceptance rate is about 70%.
 And some universities that offer good educational value have acceptance rates a lot higher than that.

 Second, students with a good academic record can expect hefty discounts at many, many universities–and not just at colleges in financial trouble.
-True, you might not get much of a discount at the more selective schools that do not offer merit discounts (though they do offer awesome financial aid packages to the handful of poor students they take every year).
-But once you get past that very top tier of primarily private universities, there are lots and lots of bargains out there.
+True, you might not get much of a discount at the more selective schools that do not offer merit discounts.
+However, many schools do offer awesome financial aid packages to the handful of poor students they take every year).
+Once you get past the very top tier of primarily private universities, there are lots of bargains out there.

 You just need to know where to find them.